-If your trip includes an overnight at BearCamp®, be ready to check in with a smaller day pack (1500 cubic inches or less) ready to go, as your BearCamp® experience will typically be scheduled for your first 2 days of your trip (though not always).
-Maximum traveling gear for flights is 25 pounds per person.
-If you are on an extended stay with
+If your trip includes an overnight at BearCamp®, be ready to check in with a smaller day pack (1500 cubic inches or less) good sized water bottle (we have some for sale as well) ready to go, as your BearCamp® experience will typically be scheduled for your first 2 days of your trip (though not always).
+Maximum traveling gear for flights is 15 pounds per person.

 Be sure your pack or duffel (1500 cubic inches or less) has the following: limited personal toiletries, high quality and lightweight rain gear, extra socks and underwear, warm cap and binoculars, extra layers.
 For fall trips, gloves, hand warmers and a down vest should be added to the items you are bringing.
 Sometimes with flights in remote Alaska, weather can preclude a return flight to the lodge, meaning you have an unscheduled overnight at bearcamp- while this is not typical, it's important to be be prepared!
 Extra socks and underwear are important.

 Other gear to consider without overpacking:

 1. Pocket knife or multi-tool (remember not in your carry-on- no knives or multi tools)

 4. Insect repellent and a cheap head Net

 6. Motion Sickness Pills